dpslash/project_1/README.md

 - Copy the elk-install.yml file to /etc/ansible/roles/elk-install.yml.
 - Update the hosts file to include the [elk] attribute, then the destination IP of the Elk server.
 - Run the playbook, and navigate to http://20.150.136.144:5601/app/kibana to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.